netobserv/documents/blogs/whats_new_1.7/index.md

 <p style="text-align: center">Figure 3: eBPF Agent configuration - Privileged mode</p>

-NetObserv handles the rest by tracking the secondary interfaces that come and go, and identifying which namespace and pod they belong to.
+Network Observability handles the rest by tracking the secondary interfaces that come and go, and identifying which namespace and pod they belong to.
 In **Observe > Network Traffic**, Traffic flows table, click **Show advanced options** on the right side, then **Manage columns**, and add the column **Interfaces and Directions** (Figure 4).
 If the flows for these interfaces show `n/a` for the **Name** and **Namespace**, follow [these steps](https://docs.openshift.com/container-platform/4.17/observability/network_observability/network-observability-secondary-networks.html#network-observability-virtualization-config_network-observability-secondary-networks) to provide FlowCollector with more information to be able to provide this data.

 ![Traffic flows - Interfaces](images/traffic_flows-interfaces.png)
 <p style="text-align: center">Figure 4: Traffic flows - Interfaces</p>